mateuszjarzyna/mateuszjarzyna.github.io/content/posts/how-to-test-time-improve-code-quality-pt-1/index.md

 clock.system(TIME_ZONE)
 ```

 It’s the implementation of the clock that return the time from the system clock.
-We have to provide some time zone, the zone is use *to convert the instant to zoned date-time*.
+We have to provide some time zone, the zone is used *to convert the instant to zoned date-time*.

 ```java
     @Test